Moderate Deviations of Triangle Counts in the Erd\H{o}s-R\'enyi Random Graph $G(n,m)$: The Lower Tail: Relating Codegrees and Synergies

 As we explained in the overview, our plan is to consider an event which biases our selection towards edges with smaller synergy.
 The results of this section relate synergies to codegrees, which is vital to our approach.
 We also prove some properties of the graph $F_-$.

-More concretely, our event will involve taking $(1+\alpha)/2$ proportion of the remaining $m_1=m-m_0$ edges from $F_-$ rather than its complement $F_+:= K_n\setminus (G_0\cup F_-)$.
-One contribution to the final number of triangles are those with two edges in $G_0$ and one in $G_1$.
+More concretely, we shall use $\alpha\in(0,1)$ as a parameter to be defined later.
+Our event will involve taking $(1+\alpha)/2$ proportion of the remaining $m_1=m-m_0$ edges from $F_-$ rather than its complement $F_+:= K_n\setminus (G^0\cup F_-)$.
+One contribution to the final number of triangles are those with two edges in $G^0$ and one in $G^1$.
 Conditioned on this event this conditional expectation becomes